JackRBlack/SPEC-data-processor/README.md

 <img src="./screenshot.png" alt="Screenshot of codes." style='height: 100%; width: 100%; object-fit: contain'>

-## Updates:
+### Updates 0.1.1

------ May 21st 2018 -----
+* Added a function to average data in a more elegent way.
-1. Added a function to average data in a more elegent way.
+* Modified the background subtracting function to support a2scan.

 ## What is this project?